Muffinlicious/Discord-Stats-Bot/README.md

 # Discord-Stats-Bot
-Scrapes messages from discord channels and makes graphs
+Scrapes messages from discord channels and gives statistics and makes graphs

 Python 3.7